Important

 my SRS

 I took the second injection a little early - 10 days after the first.
 This created an estrogen high followed by an estrogen low for several days before my next injection.
 The deliberate result was that I had a 28-day hormonal cycle roughly mimicking the period of a cis-woman.
-I'm not conscious of the resulting mood swings and changes in my behaviour, but my husband was!
+I was not conscious of the resulting mood swings and changes in my behaviour, but my husband was!
 I also continued to take Duphaston.
 Despite the many medical reports claiming that taking progesterone has no benefits for transwomen, from experience I firmly believe that it helps to maintain my physical, mental and sexual health as a woman.

 4. Long Term